hugobuddel/node-xmlrpc/README.md

 The client-server.js in the example directory has an nicely commented example of using xmlrpc as an XML-RPC server and client (they even talk to each other!).

+TODO: This is still an example from the original XML-RPC module and does not work at the moment.
+It is kept because it might be possible to convert it such that it uses the original server, but the forked client.

 A brief example: